Transition to turbulence in nonuniform coronal loops driven by torsional Alfv\'en waves. II. Extended analysis and effect of magnetic twist: Exploring the effect of magnetic twist

-Since the KHi suppression for strong twist is a nonlinear phenomenon, we cannot exclude that the initial amplitude of the excited torsional wave may affect the subsequent stability.
-Indeed, one should expect that for sufficiently large amplitudes, the KHi may break the stabilizing effect of magnetic tension even if twist is strong.
-So, we speculate that the ability of the KHi to grow might depend on the relation between the kinetic energy of the shear flow that drives the KHi and the magnetic energy of the twisted magnetic field, in a similar fashion as in the model by \citet{Zaqarashvili15}.
-The investigation of the effect of the initial amplitude is not done here and is left for forthcoming works.
+Because the KHi suppression for strong twist is a nonlinear phenomenon, we cannot exclude that the initial amplitude of the excited torsional wave may affect the subsequent stability.
+For sufficiently large amplitudes, the KHi is expected to break the stabilizing effect of the magnetic tension even if the twist is strong.
+We therefore speculate that the ability of the KHi to grow might depend on the relation between the kinetic energy of the shear flow that drives the KHi and the magnetic energy of the twisted magnetic field, in a similar fashion as in the model by \citet{Zaqarashvili15}.
+The effect of the initial amplitude is not investigated here and is left for forthcoming works.